edu3716/SCRIPTS/README.md

-	counting_bases.pl --> It counts the number of occurrences of a given nucleotide base and the GC content from a given FASTA file. dinucleotide_counter.pl --> It prints the occurrences of every dinucleotide from a given FASTA file. extracting_regions.pl --> It substracts regions from a given genome FASTA file.
+	counting_bases.pl --> It counts the number of occurrences of a given nucleotide base and the GC content from a given FASTA file. dinucleotide_counter.pl --> It prints the occurrences of every dinucleotide from a given FASTA file. extracting_regions.pl --> It substracts regions from a given genome FASTA file. get_genes_fromGFF3.py --> It prints all gene sequences from the genome based on GFF3 annotations.

 **PhylogeneticTreesParsing:** This directory includes scripts to perform modifications or analyses of phylogenetic trees in Newick format.